bitsandvolts/bitsandvolts.github.io/_pages/about.md

 toc_icon: "align-justify"
 ---

-# Who we are

-We are Bjoern and Kirthihan, two enthusiastic computer engineers with a passion for embedded systems, digital design and efficient software programming.
-Our journey together began when we studied electrical engineering at RWTH Aachen University in Germany.
-At the Institute for Communication Technologies and Embedded Systems, we worked as student assistants, where we contributed to different projects in the fields of hardware accelerators for machine learning, FPGA design, processor prototyping and embedded software.
-Nowadays, Bjoern works as a firmware developer in the audio industry.
-Kirthihan works as a digital hardware developer in the cybersecurity industry.

-# What you can expect
+# Bits&Volts - A blog for everyone

 There are already tons of good resources available.
 So you are probably wondering why we are starting another blog.
-On the one hand, we love to work together on electronic projects.
-On the other hand, we like to share our knowledge with other people.
-That's why we created Bits&Volts.

-We always had the feeling that the barrier to enter the field of electronics is way higher than it should be.
-Even at university, we learned deep and complex theory, while simple and practical aspects, like properly using Git, were never explained.
-The tricky question is how to know what and where to look as a beginner or student?
-How to distinguish between a good and a bad resource?
-It often ended up doing things in a wrong or inefficient way, where we just wished someone told us in advance.
+Back when we were fresh students, we always felt that the barrier to enter the field of electronics is way higher than it should've been.
+Even at university, we learned deep and complex theory, while simple and practical aspects were rarely explained.
+So many times we did things wrong or inefficiently while a voice in our head asked: "Why didn't anyone tell us?".
+It can be hard to get going with electronics since you do not know the right place to start.
+How can you distinguish between a good and a bad resource?
+Often we come across resources that either do only cover a small piece of the whole pie or skip important details, making it too hard to follow.

+We created Bits&Volts to explain exciting topics in detail from the very beginning so that everyone can follow.
+For more advanced topics, we try to supplement required prior knowledge with references to other posts or external resources.
+Whether you are an absolute beginner, an enthusiastic hobbyist, a passionate student, or even an experienced engineer, our blog is for everyone.

 To begin with, we introduce two categories: **Getting Started** and **Digital Design**.
 In the former, we will share the knowledge that is useful to enter the